 To learn more about Accessibility Services, including information about their services, policies, resources and the ADA faculty handbook, visit Accessibility Services website.

-Planning, Enrollment Management, and Student Affairs is responsible for all domestic admission- and evaluation-related services for prospective and new students.
+The Office of Admission is responsible for all domestic admission services for new students.
 International students on F or J visas (and applicants with transcripts issued by schools outside the United States) are served by the International Admissions Office.

-All applicants and current students should use the student online self service portal MyCSUEB at https://my.csueastbay.edu to check admission and financial aid status, grades, holds, account status, and to update information.
+All applicants should use the student online self service portal MyCSUEB at https://my.csueastbay.edu to check admission status and required documents.
 For complete information, see the Undergraduate Admissions chapter.

 International Student Information